Linuxfabrik/monitoring-plugins/check-plugins/diacos/README.md

 **Important Notes:**

-* Any platform with network access to the ID DIACOS REST API
+* Runs on any platform with network access to the ID DIACOS REST API
 * Plugin execution may take more than 10 seconds depending on network latency and server load
 * `--login-name` and `--login-licence` are required parameters
 * The session ID is validated for minimum expected length before proceeding with the search

 **Data Collection:**